SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

-# UI5 Build Extensibility
+# Custom UI5 Builder Tasks

-The UI5 Build Extensibility enables a developer to enhance the build process of any UI5 project.
+The UI5 Build Extensibility enables you to enhance the build process of any UI5 project.
 In addition to the [standard task list](https://github.com/SAP/ui5-builder/blob/master/README.md#tasks), custom tasks can be created.

-## Configuration of the Custom Build Process
+## Configuration

 You can configure your build process with additional build task.
 The custom tasks can be defined in the project [configuration](https://github.com/SAP/ui5-project/blob/master/README.md#configuration) within the `ui5.yaml` file.

 In the below example, when building the library `my.library` the `babel` task will be executed before the standard task `generateComponentPreload`.
 Another custom task called `generateMarkdownFiles` is then executed immediatly after the standard task `uglify`.

-### Example: Configuration of project 'my.library'
+### Example: Basic configuration

 ````yaml
 ---